jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

   takes values between 0.0 (recommended) all the way up to 10. (optional)

-Note: Strict mode customization like severity thresholds and grace periods for new vulnerabilities can also be set in the ASM organization's Policies tab.
+Note: Strict mode customization like severity thresholds and grace periods for new vulnerabilities can also be set in the ARM organization's Policies tab.
-In the case of `--breaking`, the value passed to the CLI option takes precedence over the value set in ASM.
+In the case of `--breaking`, the value passed to the CLI option takes precedence over the value set in ARM.

 ## Examples